Bank-Builder/ss-tool/README.md

   EXAMPLE(s):
       ss-tool --cleanup -g 243 -t $GITHUB_TOKEN
-           will use the github personal access token to clone the repositories then it remove all git cloned repositories & docker db when done and add a git-ref of '243-ss_tool-db-auto-update' when pushing the changes
+           will use the github personal access token to clone the repositories then it will remove all git cloned repositories & docker db when done and add a git-ref of '243-ss_tool-db-auto-update' when pushing the changes

       ss-tool.conf: